scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     SCGLY    NaN
     VW       NaN

 Here, the data have been matched on index and added together.
 The result object contains the union of the labels between the two objects so that no information is lost.
 We will discuss the use of ``NaN`` (Not a Number) to represent missing data in the next section.

-Clearly, the user pays linear overhead whenever automatic data alignment occurs and we seek to minimize that overhead to the extent possible ([Cython]_ proves helpful).
+Clearly, the user pays linear overhead whenever automatic data alignment occurs and we seek to minimize that overhead to the extent possible.
 Reindexing can be avoided when ``Index`` objects are shared, which can be an effective strategy in performance-sensitive applications.
+[Cython]_, a widely-used tool for easily creating Python C extensions, has been utilized to speed up these core algorithms.

 Handling missing data
 ---------------------

 It is common for a data set to have missing observations.
 For example, a group of related economic time series stored in a ``DataFrame`` may start on different dates.
-Carrying out calculations in the presence of missing data can lead to both complicated code and considerable performance loss.
-We chose to use ``NaN`` as opposed to using NumPy MaskedArrays primarily for performance reasons (which are beyond the scope of this paper). ``NaN`` propagates in floating-point operations in a natural way and can be easily detected in algorithms.
+Carrying out calculations in the presence of missing data can lead both to complicated code and considerable performance loss.
+We chose to use ``NaN`` as opposed to using NumPy MaskedArrays for performance reasons (which are beyond the scope of this paper). ``NaN`` propagates in floating-point operations in a natural way and can be easily detected in algorithms.
 While this leads to good performance, it comes with drawbacks: namely that ``NaN`` cannot be used in integer-type arrays, and it is not an intuitive "null" value in object or string arrays.

-We regard the use of ``NaN`` as an implementation detail and attempt to provide the user with the necessary functions for performing common operations on the data points points.
+We regard the use of ``NaN`` as an implementation detail and attempt to provide the user with appropriate API functions for performing common operations on missing data points.
 From the above example:

 ::